Tedisco: New Law to Blow the Whistle on Bullying

-Assemblyman calls for legislation to require parental notification by a school when a school official witnesses bullying or a child reports that their safety is threatened by a bully.
+Assemblyman calls for legislation to require parental notification by schools when a child is threatened by a bully